Prakash-code-sys/Self-ticket-Generate/README.md

 union
 select healthcheck,types,mins,date,
 case
-when venkadesh = 'C' then 'Venkadesh'
-End as author
-from final
-where venkadesh = 'C' and code = 'C'
+when venkadesh = 'C' and code = 'C' then 'Venkadesh' End as author from final where venkadesh = 'C' and code = 'C'